-In this series of still lives, I explore my relationship with domesticity and identity.
-The home is a space that has primarily been associated with heterosexuality and reproduction – can I reclaim it as a queer man?
+In a series of still lives, I explore my relationship with domesticity and identity.
+The home is a space primarily associated with heterosexuality and reproduction, yet it is as diverse as its occupants.
 By photographing bondage gear in otherwise ordinary scenes, I ask viewers to question the way they see the American household and the values attached to it.
 Domesticity, in reality, exists in many forms; my photographs offer a glimpse into my own sense of home.

 Can we forge new connections with the past or are these moments lost forever?
-To engage with this question, I began by projecting a video of my former partner and I having sex.
+To engage with this question, I began by projecting a video of a former partner and I having sex.
 My body acted as a screen for this encounter, causing my image to exist simultaneously in the past, present, and future.
-It is, however, disconnected from each.
+It is, however, disconnected from each temporal point.
 I try to return my hands to familiar places, to touch history, but this action is futile.
-Memory and its various repositories cannot fully write the present into the past; instead, traces of these moments hang in the air - phantasmal yet poignant.
+Memory and its various repositories cannot fully write the present into the past; instead, traces of these moments hang in the air - phantasmal yet visceral.

-This work explores temporality, memory, and the body through self-portraiture.
+I explore temporality, memory, and the body through self-portraiture.
 Resisting normative constructions of time, I examine moments in which the past, present, and future collapse upon each other.
 My body becomes a vehicle for memory as the past haunts the present.
-These images are tangible yet insubstantial.
-I use alternative and historic photographic processes alongside current digital methods of imagemaking to further complicate and queer linear time.
+I use historic photographic processes alongside current digital methods of imagemaking to further complicate and queer linear time.
 Moments are not discrete or bound to sequential time; rather, they bleed into other timelines in unexpected, jarring ways.